-Upon submission of your application form, you will be required to undertake either an Energy Performance Certificate (EPC), or a PAS 2035 Energy Audit, at the discretion of Folkestone & Hythe District Council.
+Upon submission of your application form, you will be required to undertake a commercial Energy Performance Certificate (EPC), at the discretion of Folkestone & Hythe District Council (if you do not already possess a valid date valid one).
 The cost of this will be reimbursed in the event of a successful grant award.

 Upon completion of the application form, together with all relevant documentation required for a valid application you will be contacted to confirm a successful application has been lodged.
 Each application is subject to a scoring and evaluation process whereby your application will be assessed.
 An Officer may also to inspect the premises.
 All evidence and information will be collated, scored and evaluated.
 This will be forwarded to the decision panel for a final decision.
 A grant cannot be applied for retrospectively.
 An application must be approved by the Grant Panel before any part of the project has been installed or paid for.
 Any works installed before this will be not be paid for.

 - The scheme will normally provide grants of up to £10,000 (but up to £25,000 in exceptional circumstances.)
 Grants are required to cover up to 40% of the total project cost, with the remaining 60% coming from other grant schemes or from the company’s own resources, including bank loans.

 - The grant payment excludes VAT.